UPSC jobs in Intelligence Bureau notified

 New Delhi, Jan 03: The UPSC has invited applications for the post of Deputy Central Intelligence Officer (Technical), Intelligence Bureau.
 More details are available on the official website.

-The candidates who will get selected will be Paud as per the Level 10 in the Pay Matrix.
+The candidates who will get selected will be Paud as per Level 10 in the Pay Matrix.
 The upper age limit is 35 years.

 Candidates must have a Bachelor's Degree in Engineering.
-The job responsibility would include, Supervision of operation and maintenance of Communication
+The job responsibility would include, Supervision of operation and maintenance of Communication network/equipment, Maintenance & operation of Cyber Security/forensics

 equipment and to undertake and supervise the operational work assigned.
-Supervision of maintenance and operation of audio, video and CCTV equipments.
+Supervision of maintenance and operation of audio, video and CCTV equipment.
 It would also include R&D work, dealing with electronics and telecommunication.

 7th Pay Commission jobs: UPSC notifies latest vacancies

-Candidates who are selected with be paid as per Level-10 in the Pay Matrix as per the 7th Pay Commission.
+Candidates who are selected to be paid as per Level-10 in the Pay Matrix as per the 7th Pay Commission.